McClunatic/devcontainers-testing/README.md

 [sshd feature README](https://github.com/devcontainers/features/blob/main/src/sshd/NOTES.md),
 the `-o`  arguments are optional, but will prevent you from getting warnings or errors about known hosts when you do this from multiple containers/codespaces.

+7. Connect to `code-server` by visiting [http://localhost:8000](http://localhost:8000) in your browser.